-To help make it easier to find out what current vacancies are available within our region, simply go to our jobs section – we’ve highlighted on the right a few of the current opportunities available.
+To help make it easier to find out what current vacancies are available within Yorkshire and the Humber, simply go to our jobs section – we’ve highlighted on the right a few of the current Children’s Social Work opportunities available.
 You can select which of our 15 local authorities you’d like to search for jobs by using the drop down menu and contact them directly to find out more.

 The different roles of a Children’s Social Worker

 All local authorities are structured differently and may have slightly different job titles for specific roles, but the role and responsibilities are very similar.
 To give you an idea of the areas in which you could work, here is a list of the roles within Children’s Social Work.
 Each team is usually made up of a Senior Social Worker, Advanced Practitioner and Senior Practitioner.

 A social worker in the Duty and Assessment service responds to new referrals from professionals and members of the public.
 They will signpost people to other agencies or complete an assessment of need.
 Children’s Social Workers investigate allegations of neglect, physical, sexual and emotional abuse so that a child or young person is protected from harm.

 The Long Term Team provides social work service to children and young people who are subject to a Child Protection Plan and, if appropriate, court proceedings.
 Their work is often over several months and involves regular visits to see the child or young person and their parent or carer – working alongside a range of professionals to provide advice and support to families.

 Children’s Social Worker – Looked After Children Team

 A social worker in the Looked After Children Team works with children and young people who reside with foster carers, kinship carers or in residential placements.
 In a small number of cases, children may live with their parents.
 Children and young people are often subject to a Care Order and the role of the Children’s Social Worker is to fulfil the council’s obligations as a corporate parent.
 The role is to work alongside other professionals, to ensure that a child or young person receives appropriate care, education and health services.